microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

   Exit
   ```

-* After this is done, close all PowerShell windows and verify the installation by tunning the following:
+* Once completed, close all PowerShell windows and verify the installation by tunning the following:

   ```powershell
   Get-Command -Module AksHci